NY Online Casinos

 When NY online casinos do launch, they will no doubt hold similarities to online sportsbooks in New York when it comes to responsible gambling in New York.
 Features such as users being able to set limits on how much they bet in one sitting or in a week, for example, or self-exclusion from betting apps, as well as helplines and resources available to individuals who want help treating their gambling addictions.

-Sen. Joe Addabbo, one of the leading proponents for online gambling expansion in New York, has said that addiction is the biggest challenge facing the potential passage of any legislation to legalize NY online casinos.
+Sen. Joe Addabbo, one of the leading proponents for online gambling expansion in New York, has said that addiction is the biggest challenge facing the potential passage of any legislation to legalize New York online casinos.
 His initial bill that fell short of passage in 2022 carved out $11 million in additional funding for gambling addiction.
 The 24/7 access to online gambling is a factor, of course.
 But Addabbo has said his goal is to “secure” online casinos in New York, but also to “regulate it and make it safer” for users in the Empire State.

 “I think it’s trickier,” Addabbo said of New York online casinos, “and therefore we’ll look to do more funds and more in-tune with OASAS (Office of Addiction Services and Supports) on how we address addiction even further.”